asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/msm/README.md

 ## Workflow

-Step 1. /obtain implied timescales plot by using the `implied_times2.py` script.
+Step 1.
+Obtain the implied timescales plot by using the `implied_times2.py` script.
 </br >
+Step 2.
+Pick a Markovian lagtime and use the `hDAT_msm.py` script to build MSM.

 ## Comments
 **MSM lagtime : 48 ns**